tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 About five weeks later, one of the neighboring teeth felt loose.
 I called the office.
 Dr. Vale told me not to play with it.
 So naturally I spent three days doing nothing but.

-One morning something clicked against the porcelain of the sink.
+One morning something clicked against the porcelain of my sink.
 The tooth was sitting in pink foam.
 When I touched the space with my tongue, it wasn't empty.
 Something hard was already just beneath the gum, a thin white edge cutting through.

 Dr. Vale told me the lost tooth had undergone severe root resorption and what was coming in was residual odontogenic tissue.